geraldimanuel/ionic_union/README.md

-# Union App
+# Onion App

-Welcome to Union, a cross-platform app built with Ionic that provides a comprehensive schedule and attendance system for organizational meetings and campus events.
+Welcome to Onion, a cross-platform app built with Ionic that provides a comprehensive schedule and attendance system for organizational meetings and campus events.

 ## Overview

-Union is designed to streamline event management within organizations and campuses, offering a user-friendly interface for scheduling, managing attendance, and accessing event details.
+Onion is designed to streamline event management within organizations and campuses, offering a user-friendly interface for scheduling, managing attendance, and accessing event details.

 ## Features